 FIXED INCOME SECURITIES.
-The funds held by the trust invest in fixed income securities and similar securities.
+Certain of the funds held by the trust may invest in fixed income securities and similar securities.
 Fixed income securities involve certain unique risks such as credit risk and interest rate risk, among other things as described in greater detail below.